telerik/maui-docs/controls/togglebutton/visual-states.md

 # .NET MAUI ToggleButton Visual States

+This article describes the visual states the ToggleButton provides.
+You can use the visual states to change the visual appearance of the control depending on the state the control is set&mdash;whether it's disabled, or pressed, or has the mouse pointer over and more.

 The ToggleButton provides the following `CommonStates` visual states:

 | Visual State | Description |